flyteorg/flytesnacks/cookbook/docs/index.md

 * - {ref}`🔤 Flyte Fundamentals <getting_started_fundamentals>`
   - A brief tour of the Flyte's main concepts and development lifecycle
 * - {ref}`🌟 Core Use Cases <getting_started_core_use_cases>`
-  - A practical guide for data, machine learning, and analytics practitioners
+  - An overview of core uses cases for data, machine learning, and analytics practitioners.
 * - {ref}`📖 User Guide <userguide>`
-  - A comprehensive view of all of Flyte's functionality.
+  - A comprehensive view of Flyte's functionality for data scientists, ML engineers, data engineers, and data analysts.
 * - {ref}`📚 Tutorials <tutorials>`
   - End-to-end examples of Flyte for data/feature engineering, machine learning, bioinformatics, and more.